agoldst/elsmd/README.md

 To add notes, use beamer's `\note` command (inside `\note{...}`, use LaTeX, not markdown).

-Handouts and speaker notes both use the Beamer class option `handout`, which collapses incremental slides into one to save paper and (possibly) confusion.
+Handouts use the Beamer class option `handout`, which collapses incremental slides into one to save paper and (possibly) confusion.

 ## Lecturing from a script: demarcating slides